ruchithars/Libaray_management_ooad/README.md

-#  Library Management Software using JavaFX
+#  Library Management System using JavaFX

 ### Libraries Used